bigbizze/pinescript-docs/final_combined_manual.md

 When you publish a script, you control its visibility and access:

 *   Visibility is controlled by choosing to publish publicly or privately.
-See [How do private ideas and scripts differ from public ones?](link) in the Help Center for more details.
+See  in the Help Center for more details.
 Publish publicly when you have written a script you think can be useful to TradingViewers.
 Public scripts are subject to moderation.
-To avoid moderation, ensure your publication complies with our [House Rules](link) and [Script Publishing Rules](link).
+To avoid moderation, ensure your publication complies with our  and .
 Publish privately when you don't want your script visible to all other users, but want to share it with a few friends.
 *   Access determines if users will see your source code, and how they will be able to use your script.
 There are three access types: open, protected (reserved to paid accounts) or invite-only (reserved to Premium accounts).
-See [What are the different types of published scripts?](link) in the Help Center for more details.
+See  in the Help Center for more details.

 # When you publish a script